-Did you know that Šibenik is the one of the only five cities in the world with two Unesco heritage sites, along with London, Berlin, Beijing and New Delhi?
+Did you know that Šibenik is the one of the rare cities in the world with two Unesco heritage sites, along with London, Berlin, Beijing and New Delhi?

 Šibenik, one of the oldest Croatian towns on the eastern shores of the Adriatic, is home to two UNESCO Heritage Sites — Sv.
 Nikola Fort and St. Jacob’s Cathedral.
 In fact, it is one of the only five cities in the world to host two such UNESCO sites.